doct15/robot_interview_challenge/README.md

 This uses python 3 with pygame (for graphics)

-Wet the circle initial x,y center coordinates and the circle circumference.
+Set the circle initial x,y center coordinates and the circle circumference.

 		#The circle
 		circlecenterx=-3